-Examples of Social Issues under the SDGs Action Plan, etc. Examples of Target Populations (2) (• Examples in the ICMA Social Bond Principles • Additional Examples Listed in the Guidelines) Examples of Social Projects (Use of Proceeds) Examples of Social Project Categories in the ICMA Social Bond Principles Examples of Details of Categories (Sub-Categories) ( cooperation (Achieving food security and improved nutrition in developing countries) etc.)
+Examples of Social Issues under the SDGs Action Plan, etc. Examples of Target Populations (2) (• Examples in the ICMA Social Bond Principles • Additional Examples Listed in the Guidelines) Examples of Social Projects (Use of Proceeds) Examples of Social Project Categories in the ICMA Social Bond Principles Examples of Details of Categories (Sub-Categories) ( production and consumption, reduction of food waste and loss, and utilization of food waste and loss/ International cooperation (Achieving food security and improved nutrition in developing countries) Other vulnerable groups, including as a result of natural disasters Small-scale producers / suppliers waste in the process from food production to distribution (supply chain) Providing guidance, advice and support programs on sustainable production and agricultural practices Introducing highly productive food processing equipment utilizing advanced technology (plant factories, etc.) food systems scale producers Reduction of food loss and waste Improvement of food systems utilizing advanced technology

-^(1) This example of a social issue is not included as part of the initiatives outlined in the "SDGs Action Plan 2021".

-(2) It is possible that the general public is the expected target of a Social Project, but even in such cases, it is recommended for issuers to identify the segment of the general public that will particularly benefit from the Project.
-Moreover, when Projects target the general public, attention may be paid so as not to exclude those facing socioeconomic challenges by ensuring that the said Project's products or services can be accessed by and provided at an affordable price to all populations.

-(Note1) The illustrative social projects above could include not only cases where issuers themselves independently implement the projects but cases where financial institutions, etc. provide financial support for the projects.

-(Note2) Eligible Social Projects to which the proceeds will be allocated should provide clear social benefits to specific social issues.
+- (1) This example of a social issue is not included as part of the initiatives outlined in the "SDGs Action Plan 2021". - (2) It is possible that the general public is the expected target of a Social Project, but even in such cases, it is recommended for issuers to identify the segment of the general public that will particularly benefit from the Project.
+Moreover, when Projects target the general public, attention may be paid so as not to exclude those facing socioeconomic challenges by ensuring that the said Project's products or services can be accessed by and provided at an affordable price to all populations. - (Note1) The illustrative social projects above could include not only cases where issuers themselves independently implement the projects but cases where financial institutions, etc. provide financial support for the projects. - (Note2) Eligible Social Projects to which the proceeds will be allocated should provide clear social benefits to specific social issues.
 "Social Projects with clear social benefits" mean projects assessed by issuers that the intended social benefits are clearly beneficial in comparison to the possible negative impacts on the environment and the society.